Get insider access

 4. Best Cheap Business Laptop

 If you want to spend as little as possible, get the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
-This simple 14-inch Chromebook is a great option for younger students or anyone needing a simple device to do light work like responding to emails, text processing, spreadsheets, and video playback.
+This 14-inch Chromebook is a great option for anyone needing a simple device to do light work like responding to emails, text processing, spreadsheets, and video playback.
 The Core i3 configuration (paired with a FHD touch-sensitive display, 8GB of RAM, and 128GB of storage) is often on sale for around $400 directly from Lenovo.
 There are cheaper configurations; however, we don't recommend them unless you have an extremely light workload and don't mind compromising on the display quality.

 The touch-sensitive FHD display gets bright enough for well-lit settings and is reasonably color-accurate.
 Above the display sits an excellent 1080p webcam, so your colleagues and clients can see and hear you clearly on video calls.
 The keyboard feels spacious but a tad mushy, and the touchpad is small and not always responsive.
 For those new to Chrome OS, know that this operating system is limited in the type of applications you can install, so you must ensure you can do everything through a Chrome browser or Android app.